controlecidadao/samantha_ia/README.md

 <summary>Click to open</summary>

 <br><br>
+Samantha needs just a `.gguf` model file to generate text.
 Follow these steps to perform a simple model test with Samantha:
+<br><br>

 1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
 Close some programs if necessary to free memory.